redux-model/redux-model/README.md

 ```

 ## Define Action
-We totally have 3 kind of actions here.
+We only have 3 kind of actions here, but remember that one model can includes unlimited actions.
 And I will show you how to use them.
 >- Normal Action
 >- Request Action
 >- Thunk Action